Reducing Suicide Among Kids

 Seeking Professional Help

-Sometimes a child may need professional help.
+indicating a child may need help?
 Diane had noticed her teenage daughter, Chloe, had been overreacting to little things.
 Diane thought it was perhaps from the pressure of the new school year or just hormones.
 However, when Chloe blew up at her brother for losing her hairbands (which in fact Chloe had accidentally tossed in with the dirty laundry), Diane decided to make an appointment for Chloe to see the school psychologist.

 After seeing Chloe, the psychologist immediately called Diane.
 This was serious.
 Chloe had a plan for how she was going to kill herself.
 Diane was shocked.
 She had no idea that Chloe had even considered killing herself.
 Chloe entered an in-patient treatment program and got the help she needed.